 Cosmetic Surgery Errors Claims

-Cosmetic surgery is ‘elective’ in nature and it can be described as any procedure undertaken with the aim of improving one’s aesthetic or physical appearance.
-The market for cosmetic surgery has increased significantly in Ireland over the last few years; what was once an area of medical negligence reserved for celebrities or wealthy persons, it has recently become more accessible, affordable and as a result more prevalent in Irish society.
+The market for cosmetic surgery has increased significantly in Ireland over the last few years; what was once an area of medical negligence reserved for celebrities or wealthy persons, has recently become more accessible, affordable, and as a result, more prevalent in Irish society

-With this growth of the market in Ireland we have also seen a rise in the number of medical practitioners claiming to be specialist cosmetic surgeons – quite often though, this is not the case.
-There has been a plethora of new clinics in Ireland offering cosmetic surgery with most people locating these providers online where low prices are used to entice potential customers.
+With this growth of the market in Ireland, we have also seen a rise in the number of medical practitioners claiming to be specialist cosmetic surgeons – quite often, though, this is not the case.
+There have been a plethora of new clinics in Ireland offering cosmetic surgery with most people locating these providers online where low prices are used to entice potential customers.

 As well as reading that, the Irish Medical Council would also recommend that prospective patients consult a registered plastic surgeon.
 To do this, you can verify a doctor’s qualifications and check if a doctor is on the specialist division of the medical register by using the Medical Council’s ‘Search for a Registered Doctor’ facility where you can search by name as well as registration number.

 Common medical negligence claims involving cosmetic surgery include, but are not limited to

 - Injury or poor outcome from laser eye surgery

 - Injury or poor outcome from permanent or semi-permanent makeup.

 - Breast augmentation or breast reconstructive surgery resulting in scarring, injury, or poor outcome

 - Liposuction procedures resulting in scarring or injury